- Learning Pool

 Faculty Prizes can be viewed at: ulster.ac.uk/academicoffice/prizes.html.

-Follow the links to the Faculty of Computing and Engineering.
+Follow the links to the Faculty of Computing, Engineering and the Built Environment.

 Additional mandatory costs

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.

 Where a course has additional mandatory expenses we make every effort to highlight them.
 These may include residential visits, field trips, materials (e.g. art, design, engineering) inoculations, security checks, computer equipment, uniforms, professional memberships etc.

 We aim to provide students with the learning materials needed to support their studies.
 Our libraries are a valuable resource with an extensive collection of books and journals as well as first-class facilities and IT equipment.
 Computer suites and free wifi is also available on each of the campuses.

 There will be some additional costs to being a student which cannot be itemised and these will be different for each student.
 You may choose to purchase your own textbooks and course materials or prefer your own computer and software.
 Printing and binding may also be required.
 There are additional fees for graduation ceremonies, examination resits and library fines.
 Additional costs vary from course to course.